-Mental and behavioral health is more than an individual issue
+Mental and behavioral health are more than an individual issue

 Mental health is more than an individual issue- it is a relational issue, a family issue, a community issue, and a societal issue.
 Likewise, mental health or perhaps what we should more appropriately call psychological hygiene is the product of numerous lifestyle factors in addition to brain function.
 Ultimately, we behave or act according to our beliefs, thoughts and attitudes.
 Thus, mental and behavioral health are extensions of one another- causes and effects.